 This course is designed to enable students to begin communicating with native lvrit speakers and gain an appreciation for lvrit and Israeli culture.
 Learning integrates the four areas of language development: listening, speaking, reading and writing.
-Basic morphology, syntax and vocabulary are reviewed and developed within the context of various thematic units.
-A variety of materials and methods are used in order to stimulate language immersion including textbooks, articles, music, videos and other multimedia tools.
+Basic morphology, syntax and vocabulary are reviewed and developed within the context of the following thematic units: Acquaintance, Everyday Situations, Residence in Israel - Kibutzim, Cities and Other Places, and Life and Religion in Israel.
+A variety of materials and methods are used in order to stimulate the language immersion including textbooks, articles, music, videos and other multimedia tools.